DGKSK8LIFE/Virtual-Economy/README.md

 ## Features

 1. Artificial Inflation
+2. Reserves/exchange creation

+## To be implemented

+1. Full replication of monetarism/macroeconomic system
-2. UBI
+2. Exchange
-3. (eventual) Loans/deferred payment
+3. APIs

 ## How to run the app